dinizaidan/Banking-Fraud-Detection-ML/README.md

 # Banking Fraud Detection using Machine Learning
-This project compares multiple supervised machine learning algorithms for detecting fraudulent retail banking transactions using Python and Scikit-learn.
+This repository contains a machine learning coursework project completed for the **Machine Learning** course in the **Master of Data Science** programme at **Universiti Kebangsaan Malaysia (UKM)**.
-The project covers the complete machine learning pipeline, including exploratory data analysis, data preprocessing, feature engineering, model training, hyperparameter tuning, and performance evaluation.
-Logistic Regression, Decision Tree, and Random Forest are compared to determine the most effective model for fraud detection.
+The project compares multiple supervised machine learning algorithms for detecting fraudulent retail banking transactions using Python and Scikit-learn.

 ## Project at a Glance
 | Item | Details |